A super easy recipe for Thermomix Apricot Crumble made with tinned apricots and an irresistible buttery topping.

 How to Make in 3 Easy Steps

 - Drain the apricots and place them into a shallow baking dish.
+If you like the filling a bit runny, add a little of the juice/syrup to the apricots.

 - Mix the crumble topping together in the Thermomix (see the recipe card at the bottom for detailed instructions).